My 5 Favorite Writing Mini Lessons for Secondary Classrooms

 4. I pull out mentor text during conferences and analyze what the pros are doing with students sitting side by side.

 These five mini lessons are my favorite lessons because they aren't just about skills but also about behavior.
 Our budding writers need explicit instruction in how to build writing stamina and independence, how to go about getting feedback through conferences and gaining inspiration from mentor texts.
 I hope these lessons inspire your writing classroom and become your favorites too!

 About the Author

 Amanda Werner is a full time middle school English teacher in the Bay Area.
-She has been teaching for ten years and still feels like a novice.
+She has been teaching for eleven years and still feels like a novice.
 Every year is a unique and exciting challenge to inspire a new group of students in becoming avid readers and writers.
 Amanda reads educational literature voraciously and writes about the teaching of writing on her website amandawritenow.com.
 Amanda received her B.A. in English Literature with an emphasis in Humanities at Western Washington University.
 She has both an elementary and secondary teaching license and a mathematics credential.
-In her free time, Amanda loves being outdoors with her humorous husband and sweet and spunky three year old daughter.
+In her free time, Amanda loves being outdoors with her husband and daughter.